brambora69123/unix-revival/README.md

-# unix-leak
+# unix
-unix website, made by previous and his horrible dev team.
+Unix revival, I do not recommend using this source code for new revivals.

-have a look at this mess.
+The code is vulnerable and janky.